10 Masterful Email Marketing Campaign Examples

 An email marketing campaign is the process of sending personalized, mass emails to current and prospective customers to promote a company and let them know about new products or services, special discounts, or other updates.
 These emails usually have a clear call-to-action button.

-Email marketing campaigns often work best when you’re working with a large email list.
-It’s important to remember that you should send emails only to those who have voluntarily signed up to receive your communications, however.
+Email marketing campaigns often work best when you're working with a large email list.
+Just remember: only send emails to people who have voluntarily signed up to receive your communications.

 10 best email marketing campaign examples